 - Undergraduate Degree: BS Public Health, Brigham Young University

-- Graduate Degree: DO, Western University of Health Sciences-COMP
+- Medical School: Western University of Health Sciences-COMP

 I chose Family Medicine because it is a communication based specialty that is best able to provide health care for those that have barriers to accessing healthcare.
 Additionally, primary care is the area of health care that has the largest opportunity to implement preventative medicine.
 Conditions can be minimized or sometimes completely avoided by using preventative measures.
 One of my main goals as a physician is to reduce the mortality and morbidity of diseases that my patients have.
 Preventative strategies such as prophylactic treatments and lifestyle modifications can drastically improve the quality of life for people receiving care from me.